Retention of the Production Facility

 - Possibly with a permanent section, such as a shipyard

-Potential Projects for the Existing Production Area
+Potential Projects and Activities for the area

 Eastern Ring Road